Can drinking water help joint pain?

 Joint pain can be an extremely debilitating and distressing experience, punctuated by pain, discomfort and restricted mobility.
 Whether you have been suffering from an autoimmune condition like rheumatoid arthritis or have sustained an injury, the chances are that you’ve been prescribed a variety of pain medications from your doctor, which may or may not be relieving your symptoms.

-However, you might also be overlooking a simple but essential factor – water.
+However, you might also be overlooking a simple but essential factor in the management of joint pain - water.

-Most of us are probably aware of the overall benefits of drinking water – it prevents kidney infections, keeps our skin cells strong, supports our immune system and generally keeps things ticking over.
+Most of us are probably aware of the overall benefits of drinking water – it can prevent kidney infections, it keeps our skin cells strong, it supports our immune system and generally keeps things ticking over.
 On average, we should be drinking about 8-10 glasses of plain water a day, depending on our gender and lifestyle.
-What we're perhaps not so knowledgeable about is how water can directly impact our sensitivity to joint pain.
+What we're perhaps not so knowledgeable about, however, is how water can directly impact our sensitivity to joint pain.

 Joint pain usually occurs when the cartilage has been weakened or damaged, which then leads to typical symptoms such as inflammation, pain and stiffness.
-Since approximately 60% of joint cartilage is made from water, it is critical that we keep hydrated during periods of joint damage, otherwise our production of synovial fluid will be reduced and we increase our risk of friction pain and cartilage deterioration.1
+Since approximately 60% of joint cartilage is made from water, it is critical that we keep hydrated if the cartilage is damaged, otherwise, our production of synovial fluid will be reduced and we increase our risk of friction pain and cartilage deterioration.

 How can water reduce joint pain?

-Now that we have an understanding of the necessity of water in keeping the joints lubricated, it is worth examining how water can work to reduce specific types of joint pain, ranging from osteoarthritis to gout.
+Now that we have an understanding of how important water is in keeping the joints lubricated, it is worth examining how water can work to reduce specific types of joint pain, ranging from osteoarthritis to gout.

 This is not to say that simply drinking more fluids will cause all your symptoms to diminish, but it will almost certainly help to improve the health of your joints and may work to lessen some of the pain you are feeling.